CristyMC28/repo1/README.md

 # repo1
-This is my first project
+This is my Final test of C# in the second term.
+I really loved to do it.